 Interfacing to New Simulators¶

-To interface Scenic to a new simulator, there are two steps: using the Scenic API to compile scenarios and generate scenes, and writing a Scenic library defining the virtual world provided by the simulator.
+To interface Scenic to a new simulator, there are two steps: using the Scenic API to compile scenarios, generate scenes, and orchestrate dynamic simulations, and writing a Scenic library defining the virtual world provided by the simulator.

 Using the Scenic API¶

 Scenic’s Python API is covered in more detail in our Using Scenic Programmatically page; we summarize the main steps here.

 Compiling a Scenic scenario is easy: just call the

 scenic.scenarioFromFile function with the path to a Scenic file (there’s also a variant

 scenic.scenarioFromString which works on strings).

 Scenario object representing the scenario; to sample a scene from it, call its